-On multi-coat work where a waterproofing coat and a flooring coat have been laid, the cut edge of the existing mastic asphalt should be softened using molten mastic asphalt and the flooring coat removed over a width of approximately 75mm.
+On multi-coat work where waterproofing and flooring coats have been laid, the cut edge should be softened using molten mastic asphalt and the flooring coat removed over a width of approximately 75mm.
 A lapped joint with the re-laid waterproofing and flooring grade mastic asphalt should then be formed.